globaltrashchic/WebDesignCGeh/README.md

 # Summative-Presentation

-**_Good morning!_**

 Here is my Summative Presentation.
 I have compiled three of my favourite works which in particular I enjoyed working most and some of them were challenging for me in my first term in Web Production.
-Some of the project needed some work to be done and this time I have put in effort to make it better for my presentation.

-### Contents
+## Contents

 • Eyebombing
 • One Tweet